Book Tickets

 Free for members

-Try embroidery with Angeline Murphy Design and get hands-on with the linen-making process with our in-house weaver.
-Shop for sustainable fashion with Sally Vintage and bag some new-to-you bargains with Switch by EnvironmentalÉadaí.
-Learn about patchworking from the Northern Ireland Patchwork Guild, and watch demos from crocheting to rag rugging, where we'll be giving scrap fabrics from our costume department a new life!
-You will also have the opportunity to bring your damaged garments along and get one-on-one guidance from the experts at Bangor Repair Café.
+Shop sustainable fashion with Sally Vintage and bag some new-to-you bargains with Switch by EnvironmentalÉadaí.
+Bring your damaged garments along and get one-on-one guidance from the experts at Bangor Repair Café.
+Try embroidery with Angeline Murphy Design and watch demos from crocheting to rag rugging, where we'll be giving scrap fabrics from our costume department a new life.
+Get hands-on with the linen-making process with our in-house weaver, and learn about patchworking from the Northern Ireland Patchwork Guild.

-Get inspired by makers and entrepreneurs forging a sustainable fashion industry from Mourne Textiles who make luxury handwoven textiles to Jump the Hedges and their farm-to-garment project.
+Get inspired by makers and entrepreneurs forging a sustainable fashion industry, including Mourne Textiles and Jump the Hedges.

 See the full list of makers, designers, sellers and activities taking place below;